At a Glance

 Some tips for your application 🫡

-Highlight Relevant Experience: If you have experience in tutoring or working with young learners, make sure to detail this in your CV.
-Include any relevant qualifications, such as GCSEs in English and Maths, and any experience with UCAS processes if applicable.
+Highlight Relevant Experience: If you have experience in tutoring or working with young learners, be sure to detail this in your CV.
+Include specific examples of how you've supported students in achieving their academic and personal goals.

 How to prepare for a job interview at Newcastle and Stafford Colleges Group